What Rates to Expect for SBA Loan Programs

 - Personal Credit Score: Perhaps the credit score plays a big role in determining whether you qualify for an SBA loan or not.
 For now, you should have a credit score of above 680 to access SBA loans.

 - $50,000 Business Revenue for the last one year: Another hindrance?
 Most definitely, most of us do not have businesses that are this lucrative and that means that this requirement automatically locks us out.

 The above requirements have locked some of us from accessing the 7a SBA guaranteed type of loans.

-What Determines the Interest Rates for SBA 7a Loans?
+What Determines the Interest Rates?

-This is a crucial area that each one of us should be very aware of before making a decision on whether to apply for this type of loan or not.
+It is a crucial area that each one of us should be very aware of before making a decision on whether to apply for this type of loan or not.
 There are a number of factors that come into play when it comes to determination of the interest rate for 7a loans.
-As at March 1st, 2017, the following are the perimeters being used to determine the interest on this loan program.
+As at March 1st, 2017, the following are the parameters being used to determine the interest on this loan program.

 - The Base Rate: This is a public interest loan measure and is subdivided into three categories; the prime rate, the SBA peg rate as well as the Libor (30 days) plus 3 percent.